ruslanlap/PowerToysRun-CheatSheets/README.md

 ## 📝 Overview

-**CheatSheets** is a PowerToys Run plugin that lets you instantly find cheat sheets and command examples for various tools and programming languages.
-Search through [tldr pages](https://tldr.sh/), [cheat.sh](https://cheat.sh/), and [devhints.io](https://devhints.io/), offline documentation—no browser required!
-All powers of this cheatsheets in one place just click Alt+Space and type `cs` or `cheatsheet`.
+**CheatSheets** keeps command references at your fingertips directly inside PowerToys Run.
+Search across [tldr pages](https://tldr.sh/), [cheat.sh](https://cheat.sh/), [devhints.io](https://devhints.io/), and offline documentation with fuzzy matching, smart caching, and zero browser context switching.
+Launch PowerToys Run with `Alt+Space`, type `cs` (or your custom keyword), and jump straight to the command you need.

 - **Plugin ID:** `41BF0604C51A4974A0BAA108826D0A94`
 - **Action Keyword:** `cs` or change to `cheatsheet`